Ecommerce Conversion Rates Statistics You Need to See

 • Adding a product to the cart or wishlist, and more

-If you are looking for an answer to “what is a good conversion rate for e-commerce, and how does yours compare?”
-Let’s find out.
+If you are looking for an answer to "what is a good conversion rate for e-commerce, here is the quick answer:

 An average conversion rate of 2%+ is considered to be a good e-commerce conversion rate, although it varies depending on the industry.